domthebigbomb/Pauperless/README.md

 Uniting the community and nonprofits to end poverty

-Shelters will be able to update inventory of items and resources
+Shelters will be able to update inventory of items and resources.
+They will eventually be able to send out notifications to local

 Users will be able to access this information and inform those in need about potential resources they can access